htoor01/auto-ta/README.md

 # AutoTA

-Purpose:
+Purpose: To reduce feedback time for students and workload for teaching assistants (TAs).
-To reduce feedback time for students and workload for teaching assistants (TAs).
+Demo video: [Link]

 Workflow:
 - Pull submissions from Google Classroom